marolAI/seams-workshop.github.io/README.md

 ## Editing locally

-You can work via whatever local approach you prefer:
+You can work via whatever local tool you prefer:

-  2. go to gitlab.com/SEAMS-workshop/seams-workshop.gitlab.io
+  2. make a local clone of gitlab.com/SEAMS-workshop/seams-workshop.gitlab.io
-  3. use the "fork" button (right-ish on the list of things to do)
-  4. should send you to your namespaces to clone under; select the appropriate one, and a new fork of the repo should appear under that namespace.
-  6. click on the (Web IDE) button (left side, after repo front matter, but before most recent commit message)
+  3. make an editing branch `git checkout -b 'demo-local-editing'`
   8. edit the relevant files.
-  9. when done editing, click the commit button (blue, lower left; alternatively, there are context buttons on the left to switch between edit, review, and commit)
-  10. hover over "unstaged commits" to reveal option to stage all changes (alternatively, click the check beside each file change you wish to include)
-  11. enter useful description of edits in commit message box.  the headline / summary will be the first line (if you're overlength, the message box will highlight your excess).  subsequent lines will be the longer message text (if necessary)
-  12. leave the `master` branch selected, then click green commit button.
+  9. when done editing, stage the changed files `git add file1 file2 etc`
+  10. commit the files (`git commit` either with `-m` flag or using whatever editor when the message comes up)
+  11. push your new branch:
   13. return to the repository view (top left button in the Web IDE context, next to the repo name)
   13. click the merge request button (the standard graphics for showing git branches; looks a bit like public transit routes)
   14. should see option to create a new merge request - click the big green button